dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 your character is already fairly well known, like a comic book superhero or something.

-But try to refrain from techniques like expository dialogue, *especially if you're using it to expose emotional state!* LOL, definitely don't do that.

 ### Pullbacks and Character Development

+Try to refrain from techniques like expository dialogue, *especially if you're using it to expose emotional state!* LOL, definitely don't do that.

 So, instead use the category theory concept of [pullbacks](https://en.wikipedia.org/wiki/Pullback_(category_theory)).
 And